openpathsampling/openpathsampling/docs/developers/engines_direct_api.rst

 Direct Engine API Step-by-Step
 ------------------------------

-*(a.k.a., "So you want to make a direct API engine?")*
+*(Or: "So you want to make a direct API engine?")*

 Direct API engines are generally straightforward.

-*TODO: Clarify these steps with more detail*

 1. Start by determining what ``features`` your subclass of `:class:.Snapshot` will require.
 Define the snapshot class.
+See :ref:`Snapshot Features` for details.

 2. Create a snapshot descriptor for your snapshot class.